dotanuki-labs/python-cli-tool-scaffold/README.md

 - Link your repository with [Codecov](https://codecov.io/)

-- Add you Pypi token in the Github Actions [Secrets Manager](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)
+- Add you Pypi access token - as `PYPI_TOKEN` - in Github Actions [Secrets Manager](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)

 - Add your name and email in `pyproject.toml` (as author)